 Is fetal doppler use safe for my baby?

-Yes, Tummy Tickles dopplers are manufactured in the USA by industry leaders and meet or exceed the standards set out by the FDA and Health Canada.
-They are approved for personal use at home and do not require a prescription.
-The waves emitted by a fetal doppler are far lower than those put out by an ultrasound (sonogram) machine and use probes at a much lower frequency.
+Yes, Tummy Tickles baby dopplers are manufactured in the USA by industry leaders and meet or exceed the standards set out by the FDA and Health Canada.
+Fetal dopplers are approved for personal use at home and do not require a prescription.
+The waves emitted by a fetal doppler baby monitor are far lower than those put out by an ultrasound (sonogram) machine and use probes at a much lower frequency.

-As always with any questions regarding your pregnancy, if you have any concerns about the safety of fetal dopplers we suggest you consult with your healthcare provider.
+As always with any questions regarding your pregnancy, if you have any concerns about the safety of baby dopplers we suggest you consult with your healthcare provider.

 What is the difference between a Fetal Doppler and an Ultrasound Machine?